 Other drug therapy, such as biological therapy drugs, helps your body's immune system fight cancer.

-8. What's the difference between Hodgkin versus non-Hodgkin lymphoma?
+8. What's the difference between Hodgkin and non-Hodgkin lymphoma?

 As mentioned previously, lymphoma can be divided into two types, including Hodgkin and non-Hodgkin's lymphoma.
 They may sound very similar, but they are also two very different types of cancers.
 The differences in these two types of lymphoma are certain unique characteristics of the different lymphoma cells.
 They can be distinguished by using a microscope to look for Reed-Sternberg cells.
 Reed-Sternberg cells are a type of cell that appears in people with Hodgkin disease, or Hodgkin lymphoma.
 The number of these Reed-Sternberg cells increase as the disease advances.
 But non-Hodgkin's lymphoma does not contain Reed-Sternberg cells.